CodeByDex/BC-M4-Challenge/README.md

 The app supports a maximum of 4 possible answers but will dynamically display anywhere from 1-4.

+A basic frame page was created that can be used to test changes to the general layout; additionally you can add the frame.css file to either page to better see where things are falling on the page to troubleshoot layout issues.

 ## Where
 This project can be found at: https://code.bydex.co/BC-M4-Challenge/